 Example – a person does not need to wear a face mask in a hotel room or holiday apartment, but would need to wear a face mask in indoor communal areas of the facility unless excluded by this Direction.

 Workplace means a place where a person is undertaking work on a paid or voluntary basis but does not include a commercial passenger vehicle or a retail food service to the extent that staff interact with patrons.

-Example – kitchen staff at a café who do not interact with patrons do not need to wear a mask, however wait staff must wear a mask.
+Example – kitchen staff at a café who do not interact with patrons do not need to wear a face mask, however wait staff must wear a face mask.

 SCHEDULE 2 – IMPACTED AREAS